open-rmf/rmf/README.md

 colcon build --mixin release lld
 ```

 > NOTE: The first time the build occurs, many simulation models will be downloaded from Ignition Fuel to populate the scene when the simulation is run.
+As a result, the first build can take a very long time depending on the server load and your Internet connection (for example, 60 minutes).
+To build without downloading models append `--cmake-args -DNO_DOWNLOAD_MODELS=On` to the `colcon build`

-> As a result, the first build can take a very long time depending on the server load and your Internet connection (for example, 60 minutes).
+To run some demonstrations of Open-RMF in simulation, see [README in rmf_demos](https://github.com/open-rmf/rmf_demos).

 ### Docker Containers

-Alternatively, you can run RMF Demos by using [docker](https://docs.docker.com/engine/install/ubuntu/).
+We also provide a [docker](https://docs.docker.com/engine/install/ubuntu/) image for Open-RMF.

-Pull docker image from `open-rmf/rmf` github registry (setup refer [here](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-with-a-personal-access-token)).
+Pull the docker image from `open-rmf/rmf` github registry (setup refer [here](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-with-a-personal-access-token)).

 ```bash
 docker pull ghcr.io/open-rmf/rmf/rmf_demos:latest